 Judy is a highly experienced junior, with a dynamic employment and commercial law practice.
-She is recognised as a leading junior in Chambers and Partners, Legal 500 and Who’s Who Legal.
+She is Chambers & Partners Employment junior of the year, and is also recognised in Legal 500 and Who’s Who Legal.

 Judy has considerable experience of commercial litigation.
 She has particular expertise in conspiracy and economic tort claims, claims involving breaches of directors’ and fiduciary duties and duties of confidence, as well as in bonus and other contractual disputes, including those with an international element and those relating to LLPs.
 She appears regularly in the High Court (both Chancery Division and QBD) and the Court of Appeal.